henrysky/astroNN/docs/source/quick_start.rst

     graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function

-Since both Tensorflow and Keras are rapidly developing packages and astroNN heavily depends on Tensorflow.
+Since both Tensorflow, Tensorflow-Probability and Keras are rapidly developing packages and astroNN heavily depends on Tensorflow.
 The support policy of astroNN to these packages is only the last 2 official versions are supported (i.e. the latest and the previous version are included in test suite).
-Generally the latest version of Tensorflow and optional Keras is recommended.
+Generally the latest version of Tensorflow, Tensorflow-Probability and optional Keras is recommended.
 The current supporting status (i.e. included in test cases) are

 ::

-    Tensorflow OR Tensorflow-gpu 1.10.0 without Keras
-    Tensorflow OR Tensorflow-gpu 1.10.0 with Keras 2.2.2 Tensorflow OR Tensorflow-gpu 1.9.0 with Keras 2.2.0
+    Tensorflow OR Tensorflow-gpu 1.10.0 (correspond to Tensorflow-Probability 0.3.0) without Keras Tensorflow OR Tensorflow-gpu 1.10.0 (correspond to Tensorflow-Probability 0.3.0) with Keras 2.2.2 Tensorflow OR Tensorflow-gpu 1.9.0 (correspond to Tensorflow-Probability 0.2.0) with Keras 2.2.0

-**Some functionality of Bayesian neural network may depend on Tensorflow-Probability and the version supported depends on your installed Tensorflow version and please refer to their official release page:** https://github.com/tensorflow/probability/releases

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_